carlesbadenes/carlesbadenes.github.io/_pages/research.md

 - <b>White Dwarfs</b>: These degenerate stars are very dense and small - a typical white dwarf is roughly the size of planet Earth.
 As a consequence, they can be in binary systems with very short periods, sometimes only a few minutes.
 These short period binary white dwarfs are very interesting because they can be the progenitors of Type Ia supernovae.
 In 2009, we used time-domain SDSS spectra to discover some of these systems ([Badenes et al. 2009](https://ui.adsabs.harvard.edu/abs/2009ApJ...707..971B), [Mullally et al. 2009](https://ui.adsabs.harvard.edu/abs/2009ApJ...707L..51M)).
 In 2012, we took these studies one step further, using the statistical properties of thousands of individual radial velocities measured by SDSS ([Maoz et al. 2012](https://ui.adsabs.harvard.edu/abs/2012ApJ...751..143M)) to constrain the merger rate of binary white dwarfs in the Milky Way ([Badenes & Maoz 2012](https://ui.adsabs.harvard.edu/abs/2012ApJ...749L..11B), see the [NSF Press Release](https://www.nsf.gov/discoveries/disc_summ.jsp?cntn_id=123450)).
 We have recently revised this measurement with new data, concluding that binary white dwarfs merge at a very high rate ([Maoz et al. 2018](https://ui.adsabs.harvard.edu/abs/2018MNRAS.476.2584M))

 - <b>Main sequence stars and Red Giants</b>: Thanks to the unprecedented spectral resolution of the [APOGEE](https://www.sdss.org/dr15/irspec/) IR spectrographs in SDSS, we have been able to conduct a systematic exploration of the fundamental statistics of stellar multiplicity and their dependance on stellar properties, from the Main Sequence to the Horizontal Branch.
-We found that there is a very strong anti-correlation between stellar metallicity and the fraction of stars with close companions (periods of a few years or less).
-See [Badenes et al. 2018](https://ui.adsabs.harvard.edu/abs/2018ApJ...854..147B/) and [Moe, Kratter, and Badenes 2019](https://ui.adsabs.harvard.edu/abs/2019ApJ...875...61M/).
+We found that there is a complex relationship between the close binary fraction (that is, the fraction of stars with binary companions in periods of a few years or less) and the chemical composition of stars.
+The most obvious effect is a strong anti-correlation between the close binary fraction and metallicity - see [Badenes et al. 2018](https://ui.adsabs.harvard.edu/abs/2018ApJ...854..147B/) and [Moe, Kratter, and Badenes 2019](https://ui.adsabs.harvard.edu/abs/2019ApJ...875...61M/) - but the full picture is more complex [Mazzola et al. 2020](https://ui.adsabs.harvard.edu/abs/2020MNRAS.499.1607M/).
+Stellar rotation also appears to be strongly correlated with the close binary fraction [Mazzola Daher et al. 2022](https://ui.adsabs.harvard.edu/abs/2022MNRAS.512.2051D/).

+- <b>White Dwarfs with non-White Dwarf companions</b>: I am part of an effort led by Borja Anguiano to catalog and characterize the stars observed by APOGEE that have White Dwarf companions.
+Check out the initial paper: [Anguiano et al. 2022](https://ui.adsabs.harvard.edu/abs/2022AJ....164..126A).

 - <b>Follow-up of interesting systems</b>: Coming soon.

-<span style="color:blue"><b>NEWS:</b></span> I am proud to announce that I have become an Associate Member of the fifth installment of SDSS, [SDSS-V](https://www.sdss.org/future/), scheduled to begin operations in 2020.
+<span style="color:blue"><b>SDSS-V:</b></span> Thanks to the generous support of the [University of Pittsburgh](https://www.pitt.edu/), I am an Associate Member of the fifth installment of SDSS, [SDSS-V](https://www.sdss.org/), which began operations in 2021.
 This continues the historical involvement of Pitt in SDSS, which started back in 2003.
-SDSS-V will revolutionize our knowledge of the stellar content of the Milky Way, so stay tuned for developments!
+SDSS-V is revolutionizing our knowledge of the stellar content of the Milky Way, so stay tuned for developments!

 ----